In This Article

-When They Are Rude in Conversation
+They're Rude in Conversation

-Be careful not to bad mouth or criticize your in-laws to your spouse.
-Instead of saying, “I hate hanging out with your family,” say, “I want to hang out with your family sometimes because I know it’s important to you, but sometimes it makes me feel overwhelmed.”
-Some call this sugar coating, but marital diplomacy is also important.
+Still, it's important not bad mouth or criticize your in-laws to your spouse.
+Instead of saying, “I hate hanging out with your family,” say, “Being around your family can be difficult for me.”
+Some may call this sugar-coating, but marital diplomacy is important.
 There’s no need to hurt your partner's feelings, especially if the problems you’re having are with your in-laws and not your partner.

-When You Cannot Resolve Your Issues Civilly
+You Can't Resolve Your Issues Civilly